Bridging the Usability Gap: Theoretical and Methodological Advances for Spectral Learning of Hidden Markov Models: Projected SHMM

-There are two ways to achieve projection for our problem: projection-onto-polyhedron and projection-onto-simplex.
-Projection-onto-polyhedron stems directly from the motivation for using projections but suffers from high computational cost.
-To obtain a better computational performance, we propose projection-onto-simplex as an alternative.
+We propose two projection methods for SHMM: projection-onto-polyhedron and projection-onto-simplex.
+Projection-onto-polyhedron directly addresses the motivation for using projections in SHMM but is computationally expensive.
+As a computationally efficient alternative, we propose projection-onto-simplex.